Phala-Network/rfcs/pink-sidevm/pink-sidevm.md

 }
 ```

-Pseduo code for the service in Side VM:
+Pseduocode of the service in Side VM:

 ```Rust
 #[pink::side_command]